Pay What You Decide Info

 The programme has been designed by working professionals to allow students to develop the skills required for performing on stage and screen.
 This joint approach gives experience of both mediums and offers the student a distinct advantage in the job market or to explore further their craft.
 More information on the courses can be found here.

-Post show there is an opportunity to give feedback on the pieces which will be really helpful for the students’ progress and development
+The showing of work will be followed by an opportunity to feedback on the work seen, which will be really helpful for the students’ progress and development.